 60 Sagittarii is a giant star in the constellation of Sagittarius.

 60 Sagittarii visual magnitude is 4.83.
-Because of its moderate brightness, 60 Sagittarii should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, 60 Sagittarii should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of 60 Sagittarii